magento/devdocs/guides/v1.0/migration/migration-user-guide.md

 If you use table prefixes, specify them using `<source_prefix>` and `<dest_prefix>` elements.

 <h2 id="migration-command">Migrating data, settings, and changes</h2>
-Run the migration tool from the `<your Magento install dir>/vendor/magento/migration-tool/bin` directory.
+Run the migration tool from the `<data migration tool install dir>/bin` directory.

 Command syntax: